apigee-127/swagger-test-templates/README.md

 Note: for get-requests matching data will be transferred to the pathParams.
 So setting config.pathParams directly will have the same effect (see above).

 Every mockData item in the `responseCode` array will be used to generate a test.
 The description will be added to the "it" function for reference.

+Parameters explicitly marked as `required: false` in your Swagger API spec, will only be set if there is a matching value in requestData object.
+Required parameters and parameters without explicitly set `required` flag in Swagger API spec will be set to either a matching value in requestData object or 'DATA GOES HERE' string.

 ## License